idleberg/atom-language-nsis/README.md

 You can set up `atom-runner` by executing *“NSIS: Set default runner”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or packages menu.
 To remove it, use *“NSIS: Remove default runner”*.

-### Commands
+### Other Commands

-There are several other, previously unmentioned commands are available from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette):
+There are several other, previously unmentioned commands available from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette):

 Command                              | Description
 -------------------------------------|-----------------------------------------